Find interpreters who reflect the communities they serve.

-Why IOCN Exists
+Why IOCN exists.

 A question we at the Interpreters of Colour Network are often asked is: “Why do we need an organisation like IOCN?”
 It’s a question we take seriously – and a good place to start is with the numbers.